 It is not only when greeting each other that dog's leave a scent.
 Dogs will often scoot on the ground to leave their odor in an area as a form of scent marking.
-This is because the dog is a territorial animal and wants to alert other animals they consider a given area to belong to them.
+This is because the dog is a territorial animal and they want to alert other animals they consider a given area belongs to them.

-The anal glands are located between the internal and external anal sphincter muscles.
-They can bee seen at the ‘nine’ and ‘three’ o'clock positions if the anus is in the middle.
+The anal glands of dogs are located between the internal and external anal sphincter muscles.
+They can be seen at the ‘nine’ and ‘three’ o'clock positions if the anus is in the center.
 The glands secrete fluid into the sacs which is released via a duct.
 The outer gland is surrounded by fibrous connective tissue.

-Normal discharge of the anal glands will happen regularly.
-However, for various reasons, some dogs will have an accumulation of fluid in the anal sacs.
+Normal discharge of the anal glands should happen regularly.
+For various reasons, some dogs will have an accumulation of fluid in the anal sacs.
 This does not mean it is in itself a problem.
 There are some instances when glands will need to be expressed by their caretaker if they are unable to do it themselves.
 Fluid accumulation does not necessarily mean the anal glands are infected, but we need to be careful to make the distinction.

 Impacted anal glands in dogs

 Although the anal glands are used regularly, they can become impacted.
 This is when the ducts of the anal sac become blocked.
 Since the glands are so close to the anus, fecal matter can clog the ducts and cause fluid to build up.
 Although the duct is blocked, the gland will still release fluid and become swollen.
 It is not usually visible until a sufficient amount has been collected.